Opinion formation in time-varying social networks: The case of the naming game

 \section{Conclusions and future work}

 In this paper, we studied the Naming Game as a model of opinion formation on the time-varying social networks.
-Some of our key observations are:

-(a) While considering composite snapshots accumulated over a certain period (e.g., 69 instances of SG dataset with each instance being an accumulation of snapshots ) both the maximum memory and the time to reach this memory peak scale as population size ($N$); however, the time to reach the consensus strongly depends on the presence of community structure (rather than a straight-forward $N^{1.4}$ scaling);

-(b) While considering the time-evolution of the network in perfect synchronization with the steps of the game (e.g., SGD and HT dataset) we observe that the emergent behavior of the most important observables (i.e., $N_w(t)$ and $N_d(t)$) have a nature that is markedly in contrast to what has been reported so far in the literature thus indicating the strong influence of the underlying societal structure on the dynamics of opinion formation.
-While in case of SGD, we observe that new inventions along with a continuous influx of new agents keeps both $N_w(t)$ and $N_d(t)$ sharply growing, in case of HT, successful interactions among older agents cause inventions to stop (hence a fall in $N_d(t)$) although late-stage failures continue to exist due to influx of new agents thus contributing to a steady growth of $N_w(t)$ in the final phase of the dynamics.
-The fall of $N_d(t)$ curve is not observed in case of SGD possibly because in this case the games are played over a shorter span of time (1 day) in comparison to HT where the games are played over 2.5 days so that enough successful interactions could be realized.
+While considering composite snapshots accumulated over a certain period (e.g., 69 instances of $SG_{DAY}$ dataset) both the maximum memory ($N_w^{max}$) and the time to reach this memory peak ($t_{max}$) scale as $O(N)$; however, the time to reach the consensus strongly depends on the presence of community structure (rather than a straight-forward $N^{1.4}$ scaling).
+We also considered the time-evolution of the network in perfect synchronization with the steps of the game (e.g., $SG_{SECS}$ and $HT_{SECS}$ dataset) and found that the emergent behavior of the most important observables (i.e., $N_w(t)$ and $N_d(t)$) have a nature that is markedly in contrast to what has been reported so far in the literature thus indicating the strong influence of the underlying societal structure on the dynamics of opinion formation.
+While in case of $SG_{SECS}$, we observe that new inventions along with a continuous influx of new agents keeps both $N_w(t)$ and $N_d(t)$ sharply growing, in case of $HT_{SECS}$, successful interactions among older agents cause inventions to stop (hence a fall in $N_d(t)$) although late-stage failures continue to exist due to influx of new agents thus contributing to a steady growth of $N_w(t)$ in the final phase of the dynamics.
+The fall of $N_d(t)$ curve is not observed in case of $SG_{SECS}$ possibly because in this case the games are played over a shorter span of time (1 day) in comparison to $HT_{SECS}$ where the games are played over 2.5 days so that enough successful interactions could be realized.